RdeSwart/jd-fitness-blog/README.md

 * I want to be able to have access to my purchased courses.

-* I want to receive email notifications about new blog posts, courses or any promotions.
+* I want to receive email notifications/newsletter about new blog posts, courses or any promotions.

 * I want to be able to log out successfully and get notified about it.

-* I want to be able to create, edit and delete blog posts.

 * I want to be able to personalise my profile

 #### As an administrator/owner:

+* I want to be able to write, edit, draft and publish blog posts and promotions

 * I want to be able to add, edit and delete fitness courses.